adamsilver/fdpb/01-Register.md

 #### Checklist affirmation pattern

-Some fields such as the password field which we've already discussed have a specific set of rules that must be met.
-In this case we might consider a Javascript enhancement as the user types—but this is not inline validation.
+Besides inline validation, there is another form of instant feedback.
+Some fields, such as password, have a complex set of rules.
+Instead of interupting users overtly with errors, we might consider marking each rule as correct as the user types.
+Mailchimp does this with their sign up form.

-Inline validation works by showing errors as the user types.
-Conversely this works by marking each rule as correct as the user types.
-Mailchimp does this really well.

 []()

-This is most certainly better than inline validation, but it still suffers from the following problems:
+This is better than inline validation as it's less invasive, but it's still problematic because:

-- It only checks the formatting, so it may appear to the user they have done everything right, only to receive an error after submission.
+- It only checks the formatting.
+That is, it may appear that they have completed the field successfully but the server might catch another problem.
-- It creates an inconsistent experience, because other, less complex fields won't have this treatment.
+- It creates an inconsistent experience.
+This is because other (less complex) fields won't have this behaviour.
-- The on-screen keyboard on mobile phones, for example, may obscure some of the rules causing the user to stop filling out the form and scroll to check.
+- On-screen keyboards, such as those found on mobile may obscure the rules causing the user to scroll to check what's going on.
-- It could be distracting to be typing a password and see the interface changing.
+- It's still a form of distraction that the interface is updating as the user is focusing on a particular task.
-- Low confidence users or those that look at the keyboard while typing may not notice the feedback anyway.
+- Low confidence users or those that don't touch type won't notice the feedback.
 - The rules take up a lot of space.

-With those problems in the open, this pattern may still help some users.
-But considering the problems and that the validation provides clear feedback without distracting users we won't bother.
+Having the interface change when the user hasn't taken explicit action is jarring and disruptive.
+Instead, we'll give users the respect they deserve, by giving them control.
+To do this, we'll provide feedback `onsubmit` when we know the user expects it.

 #### Disabling the submit button until valid